An indirect computational procedure for receding horizon hybrid optimal control: Hybrid MPC Problem

-During the time interval $(t^s_{i-1},t^s_i)$ with $i\in[1..n]$, the discrete state is constant and equal to $q_i$, and the vector of continuous states $x(t)\in\mathbb{R}^{n_x}$ evolves according to the differential equation in (\ref{E:2.1}) given the continuous input $u(t)\in\mathbb{R}^{n_u}$.
+During the time interval $[t^s_{i-1},t^s_i)$ with $i\in[1..n]$, the discrete state is $q_i$, and the continuous state evolves according to (\ref{E:2.1}).
 This type of evolution of the state is denoted as a flow.
-The flow may continue as long as $x(t)\in D(q_i)$.
-The time instant for the $i$th jump $t^s_i$ for $i\in[1..n-1]$ is determined as the time at which $x(t)$ reaches the region specified by the guard function $G$ according to (\ref{E:2.3}).
+The time instant for the $i$th jump $t^s_i$ for $i\in[1..n-1]$ is determined as the time at which $x(t)$ reaches the boundary of $G_{q_i,\sigma_i,q_{i+1}}$ according to (\ref{E:2.3}).
 In this way, we avoid a kind of uncertainty when both flow and jump are possible at the same time by giving priority to jumps.
-At the time instant of jump, the continuous state changes instantaneously according to (\ref{E:2.2}) which is denoted as a reset.
+At the time instant of jump, the continuous state is reset according to (\ref{E:2.2}).

-There are conditions for existence and uniqueness of executions for hybrid systems.
-For example the Lipschitz continuity condition on the vector fields for existence and uniqueness of the flows.
-Another condition is to guarantee the possibility of either flow or jump at every time instant.
-More precisely, for every $(q,x)\in Q\times\mathbb{R}^{n_x}$ we have either $x\in D(q)$ or $x\in G(q,\sigma,q')$ for some $q'\in Q$ and $\sigma\in\Sigma$.
-In this paper, we assume that these conditions hold and an execution always exists from every initial conditions.
-The definition \ref{D:EX} does not allow for jump at the initial time $t^s_0$ or multiple successive jumps at the same time (i.e. $t^s_i=t^s_{i-1}$ for some $i\in[1..n-1]$).
-To prevent from such conditions and to ensure that a flow is always possible after a jump, it is also assumed that the following relationships are satisfied for the initial continuous state $x_{ic}$, the initial discrete state $q_{ic}$, and for every $q,q'\in Q,\sigma\in\Sigma$.